Blosc/blosc2_openhtj2k/README.md

     pip install blosc2-openhtj2k

 There are wheels for Linux, macOS and Windows.
-As of now only the x86-64 architecture is supported.
+As of now, only the x86-64 architecture is supported.

 # Usage from Python